mlochbaum/BQN/implementation/codfns.md

 - CBQN is a different runtime from Dyalog.
 We've profiled the compiler and implemented lots of things in SIMD, and I'm confident CBQN runs the compiler at least as fast as Dyalog 17.0, the latest version for Aaron's thesis, would have.
 - Co-dfns and BQN use different compilation strategies.
 I think that my methods are at least as fast, and scale better to a full compiler.
-- The portion of the compiler implemented by Co-dfns could be better for arrays than other sections, which in fact seems likely to me—I would say parsing is the worst for array relative to scalar programming.
+- The portion of the compiler implemented for the paper could be better for arrays than other sections, which in fact seems likely to me—I would say parsing is the worst for array relative to scalar programming.
 - The Co-dfns and nanopass implementations are pass-for-pass equivalent, while BQN and Java are only comparable as a whole.
 As the passes were chosen to be ideal for Co-dfns, there's some chance this could be slowing down nanopass in a way that doesn't translate to real-world performance.

 I reckon that most of the effect is that the nanopass compiler just isn't very fast.
 I see our whole-compiler results as superseding Aaron's comparison, and it's worth noting as well that C could probably beat Java for a BQN compiler.
 So I conclude that, with current technology, array-based compilers are competitive with scalar compilers on the CPU and not vastly better.
 This result is still remarkable!
 APL and BQN are high-level dynamically-typed languages, and wouldn't be expected to go near the performance of a compiled language like Java.
 However, it makes it much harder to recommend array-based compilation than the numbers from the Co-dfns paper would.